← The Grove

 Photo Day

-Photos are taken each Tuesday morning.
+Photos are taken each Monday.
 Scores are published Tuesday.
 The grow period runs Monday through Sunday each week.

 3. The Scoring

-Each pod is scored once per week across five metrics using three photographs per pod — front, left, and right.
+Each pod is scored once per week across five metrics using three photographs per pod — front, left side, and right side.
 The Scorer's verdict is final unless a Root Check Challenge is filed.

 25Max per pod / week